MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/prebuilt-models.md

 # Use a prebuilt model to classify documents in Microsoft SharePoint Syntex

 Prebuilt models are pretrained to recognize documents and the structured information in the documents.
 You can immediately apply prebuilt models to libraries as they are.
-They don't need additional training or labeling.
+They don't require additional training or labeling.

 You can also customize a prebuilt model, review it to see how it works on your documents, and customize the names to match your documents or naming conventions.